fitch09/Arctic_cloud_RTM/README.md

 Open a terminal on your computer inside the github directory folder that you clone'd in above, and type the following lines in, clicking enter after each, in the order listed below:

-# Files Contained in this Repository and How to use them.
+# Software Necessary to run and edit these files.

 ## Software you need to install for main program
 1) MCARaTS Version 10 (Very important, NOT Version 9.
 At the time this code was written, Version 10.0.3 was used.) https://sites.google.com/site/mcarats/download